Check Point has not cracked HTTPS or SSL. HTTPS is regarded as secure and is not known to have been cracked.

 Encrypted again and sent to the designated web server.

 The Security Gateway acts as an intermediary between the client computer and the secure web site.
 The Security Gateway behaves as the client with the server, and as the server with the client using certificates.

 A dedicated CA signs certificates, and the Security Gateway presents these certificates to the client.
 Before the user installs that CA certificate, any site accessed by the browser will produce warnings.

 When HTTPS Inspection is used, the browser sees server certificates, signed by the gateway, rather than by the original trusted CA. To get the EV indication in the browser, the server certificate must be signed by a specially-designated Certificate Authority.
 The list of those CA certificates is hard-coded into the browser, and cannot be modified by the user.

 Yes.
 By default, the CRL check is done on the certificate.
 The check is done without holding the connection, so the first time a user accesses a specific site, it will pass without CRL validation, and the next connection will be validated.
 By default, if the CRL can't be reached, the certificate is considered to be trusted (this is also the default behavior of the common browsers).

-If you wish to enforce CRL fetch, and to mark the certificate as untrusted, if the CRL can't be reached, you can use GuiDBedit Tool to change the value of attribute "drop_if_crl_cannot_be_reached" to "true" ("Other" -> "SSL Inspection" table -> "general_confs_obj" Object).
+If you wish to enforce CRL fetch, and to mark the certificate as untrusted, if the CRL can not be reached, you can use GuiDBedit Tool to change the value of attribute "drop_if_crl_cannot_be_reached" to "true" (Tables -> "Other" -> "SSL Inspection" table -> "general_confs_obj" Object).